Last updated: September 7, 2023

 It’s not a challenging walk at all, but you do need to pay attention as there may be some areas where the path is a bit uneven.

-The first little milestone along the walk is Queens Beach, a small secluded strip of sand with fantastic views of Sydney Harbour.
+The first notable milestone along the walk is Queens Beach, a small secluded strip of sand with fantastic views of Sydney Harbour.

-It typically doesn’t get busy here at all, so if you’re looking for a secluded beach in Sydney to have a quiet swim, Queens Beach is worth checking out.
+It typically doesn’t get busy there at all, so if you’re looking for a secluded beach in Sydney to have a quiet swim, Queens Beach is worth checking out.

 Just be mindful of the tides, as part of the beach may disappear at high tide.